gsantopaolo/sentinel-AI/docs/web.md

 *   **Ranked News**: Presents events with their calculated importance, recency, and final scores from the `ranker` service. **Note:** this view will only populate when the Ranker service is running and has processed events.
 If the Ranker is stopped, this table remains empty until it is restarted and new events flow through.

 ### 4. Interactive Reranking
-The **Rerank News** page allows users to dynamically adjust the weights for importance and recency and immediately see the impact on the event rankings.
-This is useful for tuning the ranking algorithm.
+The **Rerank News** page lets you enter a free-text query (e.g., “cybersecurity”) and choose how many results to return.
+The API reorders events by semantic similarity to your query, enabling ad-hoc exploration of the news feed.

 ## Technical Deep Dive